 Is this the way you want to live your retirement in Costa Rica?
 Always wanting everything done NOW?
 If this has been your pattern, you will not adapt quickly.

 If you want to have the perfect expat life and enjoy Costa Rica, search for and find others who have gone through what you are experiencing.
 There are hundreds of expats and many good organizations (like the ARCR) who can give you advice and tips that will help you make your transition easier.

 When it comes to finding a place to live, hire a realtor for your needs.
-A good one, who will assist you with some of the issues above.
+Make sure it’s a good one who will assist you with some of the issues above.
 Or lend you a shoulder to cry on.